-Surgeons use research findings to decide which surgery is the best.
-This includes for children who need elective (non-emergency) surgery to their legs, from their hips to their feet.
+Surgeons use research findings to decide which surgery is most appropriate for children who need elective (non-emergency) surgery to their legs, from their hips to their feet.
 However, there are some problems with the existing research which surgeons rely on.
 Some studies only measure how the child's leg moves after surgery.
-This does not consider other important outcomes from the surgery, like if the child can play more sport.
+This does not consider other important outcomes from the surgery, like if the child can play more sport or attend school regularly.

-The CELLOS study is trying to improve this.
-We are trying to understand what the most important outcomes are for children who have non-emergency surgery to their legs.
-We are also trying to understand how researchers should measure these outcomes.
-We have made a list of outcomes which have been measured in previous studies.
-We have also done interviews with healthcare professionals, children and their parents or guardians.
-We would now like you to vote on which of these outcomes are most important.
+To address this, the CELLOS study is developing a list of the most important outcomes for children who need non-emergency surgery to their legs.
+It will also look into how to measure these important outcomes.
+A list of outcomes has been gathered from previous studies, and from speaking to healthcare professionals, children and their parents/guardians.
+We would like you to vote on which of these outcomes are most important.

 This study includes a survey with up to four rounds.
-Some participants will be invited to participate in two further online workshops.
-In these workshops, we will discuss the results of the survey.
+Some participants will be invited to participate in two further online workshops to discuss the results and finalise the most important outcomes.